Determine the Sex of Birds Using DIY DNA Testing

 See each step of the DNA extraction process using Bento Lab, from feather to result.

 Curious about getting started with DNA testing?
-Get in touch with our team—we’re happy to explain the process.
+Browse our guides, or get in touch with our team — we’re happy to explain the process.

-Here's a quick overview of what you'll need to get started.
-You can find a detailed list on our protocols.
+Here’s a quick overview of what you’ll need to get started.
+You can find a more detailed list in our guide What do I need to set up a lab for bird sexing? and on our protocols.

-You’ll need pipettes to handle liquids, and a Bento Lab or equivalent equipment to run the DNA tests and visualize the results.
+You’ll need pipettes to handle liquids, and PCR equipment (a Bento Lab or equivalent) to run the DNA tests and visualize the results.

-You'll need supplies to test each sample – reagents for DNA extraction and PCR, and consumables like tubes, pipette tips, and agarose gel for electrophoresis.
+You’ll need materials to test each sample – reagents for DNA extraction and PCR, and plastic consumables like tubes, pipette tips, and agarose gel for electrophoresis.

 Our visual protocols take you go through the workflow.
-If you are new to lab techniques, there can be a learning curve, so we also offer online training.
+If you are new to lab techniques, there can be a learning curve.
+We offer support by email, and we also offer 1:1 online training.

 Let me just say that your service and products were excellent — you were the best company we dealt with.